TAMU Sounding Rocketry Team

 Picture

-• The Testing & Operations sub-team consists of a manager and 8 members whose role is to characterize the rocket’s critical subsystems through rigorous testing and analysis; this includes the hybrid engine assembly, the oxidizer control system, and the ground communication network.
+• The Recovery sub-team consists of a manager and 5-6 members whose role is to ensure the full recovery of a rocket through rigorous testing and analysis; this includes the parachutes, recovery computers, and airframe integration.

 STAY CONNECTED WITH US